projecthuman-repo/Spotstitch-WebApp/README.md

 2. run `npm install`
 3. run `npm start`

-Once that it is running, you can access the backend at `http://localhost:3000`
+Once it is running, you can access the backend at `http://localhost:3000`

 #### React Frontend